zoechbauer/z-control-Backup-Scripts/examples/clean-dev-projects/README.md

 - **cleanup-dev.ps1**
   PowerShell script that recursively deletes folders named `.angular`, `node_modules`, `www`, or `dist` at any depth within the specified source directory.
   - Logs each deleted folder (and optionally, all files within) to a CSV file.
-  - Supports two logging modes: `FoldersOnly` (default) and `FoldersAndFiles`.
+  - Supports two logging modes: `FoldersOnly` and `FoldersAndFiles`.
+  - The log file path can be specified as a parameter; by default, it writes to `CLEANUP.csv` in the script directory.

 - **cleanup-dev-task.bat**
   Batch file to launch the PowerShell cleanup script with the desired parameters.
-  - Accepts a source path and logging mode as arguments.
+  - Accepts a source path, logging mode, and optional log file path as arguments.
+  - Uses the script’s directory for the default log file location.
   - Can be run manually or scheduled as a Windows Task for automated cleanups.

 ---